neroshop/neroshop/readme.md

 * no listing fees
 * no sales tax (transaction fees will be paid to miners in place of sales tax.
 I mean, this is crypto LOL)
 * no other fees (except for miner transaction fees and shipping costs)
-* buy and sell products with monero (and possibly other private by default crypto in the near future)
+* buy and sell products with monero (and possibly other private-by-default crypto in the near future)
 * automatic subaddress generator (a unique monero address is generated from seller's account each time a buyer places an order)
 * address watcher that tracks incoming txs and notifies both the user and seller ("awaiting payment ..."[red], "payment incoming"[yellow], "payment received!"[green])
 * seller reputation system (score rating ranging from 0-1)
 * product rating system (star rating ranging from 1-5)
-* centralized database (for now, since I don't know how to implement a decentralized database)
+* centralized database (for now, since I don't know how to implement a decentralized database or p2p network)
 * and much more ...